webandras/modis-standardize/README.md

 # MODIS data processing package for drought monitoring
 ## Made by using Google Earth Engine Python API

-This is an ongoing project, will be updated in the future
+This is an ongoing project, will be updated in the future.
+Updated in Mar 4, 2020

-This package applies cloud masking (for every dataset, with the appropriate quality assessment bands), and then calculates standardized 8-day composite images (reference period: 2000-2019) and saves them to Google Drive automatically.
-With batch processing.
+This package applies cloud masking (for every dataset, with the appropriate quality assessment bands), and then calculates standardized 8-day composite images (reference period: 2000-2019, only growing season, doy: 89-273) and saves them to Google Drive automatically with batch processing.

 The following MODIS products are included (MODIS Collection 6):
 * Surface Reflectance 8-day 500m: 'MODIS/006/MOD09A1'
 * Surface Temperature 8-day 1000m: 'MODIS/006/MOD11A2'
 * fAPAR 8-day 500m: 'MODIS/006/MOD15A2H'
 * Evapotranspiration 8-day 500m: 'MODIS/006/MOD16A2'
+* EVI 16-day 500m: 'MODIS/006/MOD13A1'

+The following indices or variables can be calculated/processed:
+* NDDI (Normalized Difference Drought Index)
+* NDVI (Normalized Difference Vegetation Index)
+* NDWI (Normalized Difference Water Index)
+* EVI (Enhanced Vegetation Index)
+* Evapotranspiration, ET/PET ratio
+* fAPAR (Fraction of Absorbed Photosynthetically Active Radiation)
+* Day-time LST (Land Surface Temperature)
+* Night-time LST
+* TVX (Temperature-Vegetation Index) = Day-time LST / NDVI ratio
+* TWY (Temperature-Water Index) = Day-time LST / NDWI ratio (completely new index, no one has ever used it before!)

 You can change the study area if you want.